-- Home town: I grew up in Detroit, Mich, but have lived in OKC for the past 12 years.
+Home town: I grew up in Detroit, Mich, but have lived in OKC for nearly two decades.

-- Family: My husband, Andrew, and I live in a historic pocket in OKC with our best buddy and guard dog, Clifford, and our baby boy, Jimmy.
+Family: My husband, Andrew, and I live in a historic pocket in OKC with our young son and daughter.

 - Dream vacation: My husband and I backpacked through Ireland a few years ago, and I dream about going back!

 - Favorite books to read with my child: Dr. Seuss’ “Go, Dog, Go!” and “Snuggle Puppy” by Sandra Boynton.

 - Favorite book to read without my child: I am an avid reader, so the answer to this question constantly changes.
 However, I have read “The Giver” series at least five times, so I suppose that’s worth a mention!
 “All the Light We Cannot See” by Anthony Doerr and “Maid” by Stephanie Land are current favorites.